Post by purifyweirdshard on Dec 21, 2016 13:39:26 GMT -6

-A: Simply post your thoughts!
-If you have a new suggestion for the game, try Game Feature Suggestions and see if there is a relevant thread.
+Simply post your thoughts!
+If you have a new suggestion for the game, try Feature Discussion or Bloodstained Discussion and see if there is a relevant thread.
 If not, create a new one, and if necessary a mod such as myself will merge it into an existing discussion.
-Our community manager, Mana, actively reads the forum daily and relays thoughts and opinions from users to IGA.
-She actually even reads individual posts to him!

 There have been many bulleted point lists made from existing threads, polls, and the official demo feedback threads, so always be on the lookout for new ways to communicate your thoughts and ideas to IGA and the team.
 Please understand however that not all messages/posts can be communicated to those involved in development, as they are indeed quite busy.
 It has been asked of us before to try to rally behind other users' opinions that we agree with to increase interest and visibility for what we want.

 Q: There's a lot of stuff here.
-Snow, meat, games, multiple themes, icons, SECRET CODES...what in the world?
+Snow, mac and cheese in walls, games, multiple themes, icons, SECRET CODES...what in the world?
 Who does all of this stuff?

-A: That my friend would most all be XombieMike's work, our forum administrator.
+A: That my friend would most all be XombieMike's work, our chief forum creator.
 He has put a ridiculous amount of work into making this forum unique and lively.
 Also if you have not, please listen to some of his recorded Bloodstained Community Broadcasts (I call it the Bloodcast ):